FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ---

-### **Torii Gate**
+### **Guardian Lions**
-**Symbolic Meaning**: The Torii gate serves as a threshold between the material world and the sacred.
-In spiritual traditions, it symbolizes the passage from the finite realm of human existence to the infinite domain of the divine, marking the entrance to holy spaces.
-It is a universal symbol of spiritual transformation, where one crosses into a deeper connection with higher consciousness.

----

-### **Singha (Guardian Lions)**
-**Symbolic Meaning**: Singha, or guardian lions, are protectors of sacred spaces, symbolizing strength, courage, and spiritual guardianship.
+**Symbolic Meaning**: Guardian lions (also known as singha in Thailand), are protectors of sacred spaces, symbolizing strength, courage, and spiritual guardianship.
 Found at the entrance of temples and significant buildings, these lions serve as both physical and metaphysical sentinels, warding off negative influences and ensuring the safety and sanctity of those within.
 As enduring symbols of protection, they embody the courage and fortitude required to walk the spiritual path.

 ---

-These symbols reflect the deep spiritual themes of guidance, protection, sovereignty, and the journey toward unity with the divine, transcending cultural and religious boundaries to represent universal truths within the system of Universal Panentheism.

 ### **Shatkona (Hexagram)**
 **Symbolic Meaning**: The Shatkona, composed of two interlocking triangles, symbolizes the divine union of masculine and feminine principles.
 The upward triangle represents Shiva (Purusha), the supreme being or spirit, while the downward triangle symbolizes Shakti (Prakriti), mother nature or causal matter.
 Their union represents creation and the cosmic balance of forces.
 The Shatkona is often associated with Sanat Kumara and Kartikeya, symbolizing the balance and interplay between divine energies that bring forth life.